 Why Choose UHealth?

-Innovative, expert care for UFE.
+Innovative, expert care for uterine fibroids.
 The Department of Interventional Radiology uses the latest research and the least invasive procedures to help you handle the troublesome symptoms of fibroids and recover quickly.
 Our team will help design a treatment plan, personalized to your needs and goals, to give you the safest and most effective treatment for fibroids.

 Care designed with women in mind.
-Our Interventional Radiology has experienced physicians offering care specific to women’s health issues.
+Our Interventional Radiology team has experienced physicians offering care specific to women’s health issues.
 Our interventional radiologists work in collaboration with obstetricians and gynecologists as well as primary care physicians to provide research-backed care that is tailored to each woman.
 We help make care more convenient — offering advanced in-office procedures, the latest diagnostic tests for fast results, and access to comprehensive women’s health services for women of all ages — all in one location.
 Our highly-trained physicians and staff are sensitive to the needs of every woman, so you can feel comfortable and confident in your care and treatment.